Go to StaffmatchSpontaneous application

 17-year-old minor

-Special case: apprentices
+Special case of apprentices

-It is important to note that apprentices also benefit from a specific SMIC, which varies depending on age and year of apprenticeship.
-The further an apprentice progresses in their program, the closer their salary gets to the adult SMIC.
-For example, an apprentice over 26 will have the same hourly rate as a “standard” employee paid at the SMIC.
-By contrast, a 19-year-old apprentice in the first year of their program would earn about 43% of the SMIC, i.e. around €775.
+Apprentices also benefit from a specific SMIC-based pay structure, which varies according to their age and year of training.
+The further an apprentice progresses in their training, the closer their pay gets to the SMIC applicable to adult employees.
+For example, an apprentice aged over 26 must be paid at least the SMIC.
+By contrast, a 19-year-old apprentice in the first year of an apprenticeship receives a percentage of the SMIC, according to the rules specific to apprenticeship contracts.

-Distinction between net SMIC and gross SMIC
+Difference between net SMIC and gross SMIC

 SMIC and collectively agreed minimum wage: what should you remember?

-Example: if the sector pay scale provides a minimum of €1,750 gross/month but the SMIC is set at €1,801.80, the employer must pay the difference to reach the legal SMIC.
+Example: if the collective pay scale sets a minimum wage of €1,820 gross per month but the SMIC has been set at €1,867.02 gross since June 1, 2026, the employer must pay the difference to reach the legal SMIC.

-Comparison with European minimum wages
+Comparison with minimum wages in Europe

 Here are several examples of minimum wages abroad: